 What Happens During A Probation Revocation Hearing in Nevada?

-If you live in southern Nevada—Las Vegas, Henderson, Boulder City, or Mesquite—and you or anyone you know have questions about what happens during a Probation Revocation hearing, commonly called Parole, you need a Las Vegas Violation of Probation Lawyer.
+If you live in southern Nevada—Las Vegas, Henderson, Boulder City, or Mesquite—and you or anyone you know have questions about what happens during a Probation Revocation hearing, commonly called Parole, you need a Las Vegas Crminal Lawyer.

 The Nevada Revised Statutes (NRS) determine the structure of probation.
 Through NRS 176A, parole and probation officers are granted authority over parolees.
 The court has the right to set parole duration, limitations, powers of officers of the peace, as well as deduction of days from parole terms and also arrests and charges for parole violations.
 Any parole violation you may deal with will begin with the officer in charge of your case.